stm027/GetDataProject/CodeBook.md

 The repository includes the following files:
 ============================================
--"README.md"
--"CodeBook.md"
+* "README.md"
+* "CodeBook.md"
--"run_analysis.R" - R Script to produce "tidydata.txt" from the original dataset (see next section) -"tidydata.txt" - Tidy data set containing Mean and Standard Deviations for the 17 signals included in the original dataset averaged over activity and subject
+* "run_analysis.R" - R Script to produce "tidydata.txt" from the original dataset (see next section)
+* "tidydata.txt" - Tidy data set containing Mean and Standard Deviations for the 17 signals included in the original dataset averaged over activity and subject

 The following files are required but not included:
 ===============================================